FarisAnsara/OnusCheques/README.md

 - **PUT /users/:id**: Update a specific user by ID.
 - **DELETE /users/:id**: Delete a specific user by ID.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any inquiries, please contact [Faris Ansara](https://github.com/FarisAnsara).